nizamphoenix/clinical_transcript_summariser/new_README.md

-Instead of a fixed dataset of stale pairs, it samples fresh outputs from the current policy for each prompt, scores each one with the same verifier reward (a graded scalar, not a binary chosen/rejected), and uses the group-relative advantage to update the policy, with a KL leash back to the reference to stop collapse.
+Instead of a fixed dataset of stale pairs, it samples fresh outputs from the current policy for each prompt, scores each one with the same verifier reward (a graded scalar, not a binary chosen/rejected), and uses the group-relative advantage to update the policy.
 Because it is on-policy there are no stale pairs and no likelihood displacement, and because the reward is decomposable you can explicitly trade off schema validity against misses against hallucination by tuning the weights.
-The cost is compute, since you have to generate samples inside the training loop.
-GRPO is the same recipe family used by DeepSeek-R1-Zero.
-The verifier is already the reward function, so the reward side of GRPO is done.
+The cost is compute, since we have to generate samples inside the training loop.
+GRPO is the same magic recipe used by DeepSeek-R1-Zero.
+The verifier is already the reward function!

 To be clear about the boundary: neither DPO nor GRPO fixes Problem 1.
 An unseen ontology is a data-coverage problem, and the fix for that is supervision (or